-DevPartner Data Export
+Export DevPartner Data

-With activation of the separately licensed DevPartner Data Export feature, you can export DevPartner performance session data files (with the .dpprf extension) to XML.
-When this feature is active, the Export DevPartner Data command is available on the File menu.
+The Export DevPartner Data feature enables you to export DevPartner performance session data files (with the .dpprf extension) to XML.
+The Export DevPartner Data command is available on the File menu.

 You can analyze the data in the exported XML file using your own or third-party software.
-For example, Data Export could be used effectively on a development build server or QA server where unit tests, functional tests, or regression tests are staged.
+For example: